dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 }
 ```

-Dora is a custom-language with similarities to languages like Java, Kotlin and Rust (only syntactical).
+Dora is a custom-language with similarities to languages like Java, Kotlin and Rust (for Rust it is only syntactical).
 Most important: Dora is statically-typed and garbage collected.
-Dora is still missing a lot of features, I planned to add more but writing a JIT is more than enough work.
+Dora is still missing a lot, I planned to add more but writing a JIT is more than enough work.
 Instead of adding more syntactic sugar, I preferred to implement features that are more interesting to implement in the JIT.

 Nevertheless Dora alredy has quite a large number of features.